 The standard KL inequality-based convergence analysis crucially relies on the descent property of the algorithm.
 Let us take the analysis framework summarized in \cite[Section 3.2]{BolSabTeb14} as an example.
-One starts with the sufficient decrease property to show weak convergence.
-Then, by combining the weak convergence result and the KL inequality, one can establish strong limit-point convergence result as well as the corresponding rate of convergence for the descent method.
-Most existing works rely on this analysis framework to analyze descent methods.
-Actually, there are also a set of works considering methods that do not have a descent property on the objective function itself; see, e.g., the Douglas-Rachford splitting-type methods \cite{li2016douglas}, inertial proximal gradient methods \cite{ochs2014,boct2016} and its alternating version \cite{pock2016}, alternating direction method of multipliers (ADMM) \cite{li2015global,wang2019,boct2020}, to name a few.
-An almost universal proof strategy in these works is to construct a particular Lyapunov function (or called merit function sometimes) for which the algorithm possesses a sufficient decrease property.
-Then, one can follow the standard KL inequality-based convergence analysis framework to establish strong limit-point convergence results.
+As a first step, the sufficient decrease property typically allows to show weak convergence.
+Then, by combining the sufficient decrease property, the weak convergence result, and the KL inequality, strong limit-point convergence as well as the corresponding rate of convergence can be established for the descent method in question.
+Most existing works follow this analysis framework to analyze descent algorithms.
+Besides, there is also a set of works considering methods that do not have a descent property on the objective function itself; see, e.g., the Douglas-Rachford splitting-type methods \cite{li2016douglas}, inertial proximal gradient methods \cite{ochs2014,boct2016} and its alternating version \cite{pock2016}, alternating direction method of multipliers (ADMM) \cite{li2015global,wang2019,boct2020}, to name a few.
+An almost universal proof strategy in these works is to construct a particular Lyapunov function (or merit function) for which the algorithm possesses a sufficient decrease property.
+Then, the standard KL framework can be utilized to derive strong limit-point convergence results.
 The price to pay here is to assume the KL inequality on the Lyapunov function rather than the original objective function.
-This compensation can be mild if the goal is only to obtain strong limit-point convergence of the sequence of iterates since the KL inequality holds for a huge class of functions.
-Hence, it is likely that the Lyapunov function satisfies this inequality.
-Nonetheless, determining the KL exponent of the Lyapunov function given the exponent of the original objective function can be non-trivial if one wants to further show the rate of convergence.
-It is also interesting to note that the work \cite{liu2019quadratic} considers a variant of the stochastic variance-reduced gradient methods (SVRG) algorithm over the Stiefel manifold.
-SVRG is a stochastic algorithm that does not have a descent property.
-The authors modified the scheme of the original SVRG and the resultant algorithm has the sufficient decrease property on the objective function itself.
+This compensation can be mild if the goal is only to obtain strong limit-point convergence of the sequence of iterates since the KL inequality holds for a vast class of functions.
+Nonetheless, determining the KL exponent of the Lyapunov function given the exponent of the original objective function can be non-trivial.